Admin-7/Mr-Robot-techniques/Signing-Git-commits-using-GPG-keys.md

 # Procedure

-The following outlines the exact process for generating a good GPG keypair, followed by telling `git` which one to use, with opsec considerations included.
+The following outlines the exact process for generating a good GPG keypair, followed by telling `git` which one to use, with [[operational security|OPSEC]] considerations included.
 We assume you will be performing these steps from a laptop or desktop computer.
-You _can_ generate GPG keys from mobile devices such as Android smartphones, but we find it difficult to write code from a mobile device. :)
+You *can* [generate GPG keys from mobile devices such as Android smartphones](https://www.openkeychain.org/), but we find it difficult to write code from a mobile device. :)

-> :bulb: For information regarding GPG key generation on an Android device, see [[GPG and PGP]].

 ## Step 1: Generate a GPG keypair

+Before you can use a GPG key, you must have one to use.
+This section describes the process for generating an OpenPGP-compatible keypair (i.e., a GPG keypair) that can be used by all standards-compliant GPG or PGP programs, such as `git`.

 > :beginner::warning: Your GPG key, just like the username and password combination to your account, can reveal your identity (because it _is_ an identity).
 Therefore, we recommended making different GPG keys for each of your GitHub (or GitLab, etc.) accounts that you wish to compartmentalize from one another.
 In other words, do not use your personal GPG key with your pseudonymous GitHub account, or vice versa.
 We are, of course, assuming you probably don't want to sign your day job's code commits with your anti-cop GPG key, unless your boss is down. :black_flag: